1) Tell family and friends about your box

 - You may get first orders for your box through the door.

-- Those first customers will hopefully spread the word to their networks
+- Those first customers will hopefully spread the word to their networks.

-- You can get early feedback on your product which you can use to then iterate and improve the product and service.
+- You can get early customer feedback on your product which you can use to then iterate and improve the product and service.
 It is all about applying the lean principles at this stage.

-2) Get Social:
+2) Get social

-Just like setting up your website, your social media presence requires much more strategic and smart tactics.
+Just like setting up your website, your social media presence requires many more strategic and smart tactics.
 It isn’t just a case of creating profiles and sharing a status here and there.
 Your social strategy could be your most powerful channel for creating customer awareness, driving traffic and gaining subscribers to your product.